KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/deploy_to_heroku.md

 2. Install Heroku CLI.
    Click on the arrow below (^) on the section that corresponds to your Operating System.

+   **Cloud9/Chromebook users skip this step - it already comes installed on Cloud9**

   <!--sec data-title="Mac" data-id="section5" data-show=true data-collapse=true ces-->
     Install Heroku CLI via Homebrew.
 In iTerm2 type: